paezha/University-AI-Panel/README.md

 learning, 2) research, and 3) operational excellence in “our work”.

-The sub-committees, in turn, convened panels to [provide recommendations](%7B#ai-panel-tasks%7D) on updates to the [Provisional Guidelines](https://provost.mcmaster.ca/office-of-the-provost-2/generative-artificial-intelligence-2/generative-ai-for-staff/provisional-guidelines-on-the-use-of-generative-ai-in-operational-excellence/).
+The sub-committees, in turn, convened panels to [provide recommendations](#ai-panel-tasks) on updates to the [Provisional Guidelines](https://provost.mcmaster.ca/office-of-the-provost-2/generative-artificial-intelligence-2/generative-ai-for-staff/provisional-guidelines-on-the-use-of-generative-ai-in-operational-excellence/).
-Participants in the panel were told that they would help to shape the guidelines for teaching and learning at McMaster, a consequential task “for how educators take up generative AI in their course and assessment design and how students approach the use of this technology”[^5].
+The [priority initiatives](#ai-panel-tasks) for the members of the AI Teaching and Learning Panel are to help shape the guidelines for teaching and learning at McMaster, a consequential task “for how educators take up generative AI in their course and assessment design and how students approach the use of this technology”.

 According to the announcement of this AI Committee at McMaster: